Find Affordable College Courses

 Best North Carolina Schools for Affordable Quality for a Doctorate in Computer & Information Sciences

-Our 2023 rankings named University of North Carolina at Charlotte the best value school in North Carolina for computer and information sciences students working on their doctor’s degree.
+Our analysis found University of North Carolina at Charlotte to be the best value school for computer and information sciences students who want to pursue a doctor’s degree in North Carolina.
 UNC Charlotte is a very large public school located in the city of Charlotte.

 Read full report on Computer & Information Sciences at University of North Carolina at Charlotte

-Read full report on Computer & Information Sciences at University of North Carolina at Chapel Hill
+Full Computer & Information Sciences at University of North Carolina at Chapel Hill Report

 The average tuition and fees for an in-state graduate student at NC State are $11,703 a year.

-NC State also made our Best Computer & Information Sciences Doctor’s Degree Schools in North Carolina list, coming in at #2.
+NC State not only placed well in our value ranking, but it is also #2 on our Best Computer & Information Sciences Doctor’s Degree Schools in North Carolina list.

 In-state tuition fees for graduate students at NC A&T are $7,938 per year.

-Read full report on Computer & Information Sciences at North Carolina A & T State University
+Full Computer & Information Sciences at North Carolina A & T State University Report

 #5